TGlide/-reddit-Wallpaper-Downloader/README.md

 - After downloading them, it displays the images for you to choose (Windows Only)

 ## Installation and Updating
-With [Python](https://www.python.org/downloads/) installed, simply install PRAW (The reddit API) by typing the following on the console(CMD):
+With [Python 3](https://www.python.org/downloads/) installed, simply install PRAW (The reddit API) by typing the following on the console(CMD):

 `pip install praw`